Bioconductor/BiocStickers/ideal/README.md

 ## Credits

+* Credits for this artwork go to Arsenij Ustjanzew (@arsenij-ust)

-* subsequent steps have been performed with Microsoft PowerPoint and GIMP (https://www.gimp.org)
+* ~~subsequent steps have been performed with Microsoft PowerPoint and GIMP (https://www.gimp.org)~~

-* the code for assembling the different components into the final sticker is based on the `hexSticker` package, by Guangchuang Yu
+* ~~the code for assembling the different components into the final sticker is based on the `hexSticker` package, by Guangchuang Yu~~